 Additional tension is caused by the fact that the two sisters have different understandings of Caroline’s death.
 What Maggie remembers as their mother’s quirks – taking her daughters spontaneously to New York City without telling her husband, giving her a plastic tiara in her lunchbox instead of a lunch – were really displays of Caroline at her most unstable.
 By the film’s end, however, she catches on.
 “It was on purpose, wasn’t it?
 The car… the tree?” she asks Rose.
 “You were so little,” her sister responds.
 “How do you tell a six-year-old her mom left by choice?”

 At heart, In Her Shoes follows three decidedly imperfect women who come to learn from one another’s virtues and flaws.
 The film resists the urge to treat Maggie’s learning to read as “inspirational” and ultimately argues that those with mental health issues should have the right to autonomy.
 As Ebert remarked in his review of Hanson’s film, “What is a ‘chick flick’ anyway but an insulting term for a movie that is about women instead of the usual testosterone carriers?”
 The film does contain some of the “saccharine fluff” that seemed to offend so many critics upon its release, but its story contains a valuable lesson about giving those you love the space and time to come into their own.

 by Sydney Urbanek

-Sydney Urbanek is a writer and the Founder of Reel Honey.
-Based in Toronto, she writes about film, feminism, and music videos.
+Sydney Urbanek is a writer and the founder of Reel Honey.
+Based in Toronto, she writes about film, music videos, and chronic illness.
 She knows the “Telephone” choreography but please don’t ask her to do it.
-Find her on Instagram and Twitter @sydurbanek
+Find her on Instagram and Twitter @sydurbanek.